GOB52/M5Stack_FlipBookSD/README.en.md

 1. Copy video data to an arbitrarily created directory.
 1. Copy [conv.sh](conv.sh) and [gcf.py](gcf.py) to the same directory.
-1. Execute the shell script as follows (Using a shell from your environment)
+1. Execute the shell script as follows
 **bash conv.sh videofilename framerate(number)**
 1. The files that named "videofilename.framerate.gcf" and "videofilename.wav" output to same directory.
 1. Copy the above two files to **/gcf** on the SD card.